Ali G

-Alistair Leslie Graham, better known as Ali G, is a satirical fictional character created and performed by English comedian Sacha Baron Cohen.
-A faux-streetwise poseur from Staines, England, Ali G speaks in rude boy–style Multicultural London English.
-He conducts interviews with unsuspecting subjects who do not realise they have been set up.
+Alistair Leslie Graham, commonly known as Ali G, is a satirical fictional character created and performed by English comedian Sacha Baron Cohen.
+Ali G is a white, middle-class, faux-streetwise poseur from Staines-upon-Thames, Surrey, England.
+The character speaks in rude boy–style Multicultural London English.
+He usually conducts interviews with unsuspecting subjects who do not realise they have been set up.

-Ali G first appeared as the "voice of da yoof" on Channel 4's The 11 O'Clock Show in 1998.
-Subsequently, he became the title character of Da Ali G Show in the early 2000s; he was also the title character of the film Ali G Indahouse.
+Ali G first appeared as the "voice of youth" on Channel 4's The 11 O'Clock Show in Autumn 1998.
+Subsequently, he became the title character of Da Ali G Show in the early 2000s; he was also the title character of the 2002 film Ali G Indahouse, as well as the 2026 sequel Ali G: Who Iz I?
 In a 2001 poll by Channel 4, Ali G was ranked eighth on their list of the 100 Greatest TV Characters.

-In a 2007 interview with The Daily Telegraph, Baron Cohen announced that Ali G, along with Borat (another fictional character made by Baron Cohen), had been retired.
+In a 2007 interview with The Daily Telegraph, Baron Cohen announced that Ali G, along with Borat Sagdiyev (another fictional character made by Baron Cohen), had been retired.
 However, Ali G returned at the 2012 British Comedy Awards to accept Baron Cohen's Outstanding Achievement Award, causing controversy by making jokes about Kate Middleton and Jimmy Savile.
 Ali G returned to television with Ali G Rezurection in 2014.
 Rezurection features new footage of Ali G introducing old highlights of Da Ali G Show, while Borat reappeared for Borat Subsequent Moviefilm in 2020.

+On 14 July 2026, Sacha Baron Cohen posted a short video on social media of an Ali G interaction with a public servant.
+On 22 July, a follow up video was posted announcing the film Ali G: Who Iz I?, which is scheduled to release on 23 October 2026.